AshilShetty/QILTR/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact [your email].
+For questions or issues, please open a GitHub issue or contact nihalshettyit@gmail.com.